The Getty

 • Regarding other hierarchies

-Records for animals or plants may be linked through Associative Relationships to records for the products derived from them, particularly when the product is unique and used to produce architecture or art (e.g., vellum).
+Records for animals or plants may be linked through Associative Relationships to records for the products derived from them, particularly when the product is unique and used to produce architecture or art (e.g., calfs (animals) are linked to vellum).

 • Organization

-The basic underlying structure is arranged according to the most recent available taxonomies of animals and plants in standard, general reference sources.
+The basic underlying structure is arranged according to recently available taxonomies of animals and plants in standard, general reference sources.
+However, it is out of scope for this hierarchy to consistently represent the most current taxonomies used in the scientific communities.

-• Note that this hierarchy does not duplicate scientific taxonomies: it includes levels and records that are inappropriate for a scientific taxonomy but are necessary for the target audience of the AAT, which is the art and architectural history cataloging community.
-The hierarchy combines living and extinct animals and plants, animals or plants by location and context (e.g., waterfowl), common names (e.g., zebras) that have no direct counterpart in a scientific taxonomy because they do not correspond to a single species or genus, groups of animals (e.g., flocks), components of animals (e.g., paws), and other divisions that are not part of a scientific taxonomy.
+• Note that this hierarchy includes levels and records that are inappropriate for a scientific taxonomy, but are necessary for the target audience of the AAT, which is the art and architectural history cataloging community.
+The hierarchy combines living and extinct animals and plants, animals or plants by location and context (e.g., waterfowl), and common names (e.g., zebras (mammals)) that have no direct counterpart in a scientific taxonomy because they do not correspond to a single genus or species (e.g., although species names are also included as necessary, Equus grevyi (species)).
+Groups of animals are included (e.g., flocks), as are components of animals (e.g., paws), and other divisions that are not part of a scientific taxonomy.

-• The preferred scientific names and the basic underlying structure of the AAT hierarchies are usually derived from encyclopedia and other authoritative general reference sources rather than the most recent scientific taxonomies: taxonomic classifications have been in flux since the 1980s and many competing classifications exist, some based on traditional morphological evidence and others on analyses of molecular data.
+• The preferred scientific names and the basic underlying structure of the AAT hierarchies are usually derived from encyclopedia and other authoritative general reference sources rather than the most recent scientific taxonomies: taxonomic classifications are in flux based on current research, and many competing classifications exist (e.g., some based on traditional morphological evidence and others on analyses of molecular data).
 It is out of scope for the AAT to reflect the most current developments in this field.

 • Required levels: The hierarchies to the level of order should already be established.
-If you need an order that is missing, consult with your supervisor.
-If you are adding a new species, you must enter all relevant levels up to order.
+If you need an order that is missing, incluide it in your contribution.
+If you are adding a new species, you must enter all relevant levels up to Order.
 To determine the appropriate levels for a particular area of the hierarchy, consult other nearby or analogous sections of the hierarchy.
 The minimum hierarchical levels for a species are the following:

 Kingdom